 This specific issue is summarized in headnote number 1 of the Williams v.
 Smalls opinion.
 The number 1 tells you where in the opinion the court discusses this particular issue.
 In a print reporter, you turn to the part of the opinion assigned the number 1.
 In Westlaw, you either scroll down to number 1 in the opinion or select the link for number 1 next to the headnote, which takes you directly to where the court addresses the strict liability issue.
 Lexis uses a similar system of numbering and assigning topics to its LexisNexis Headnotes.

-Now that you have one good case, you can use the West topic Automobiles, key number 289.5 assigned to headnote number 1 in the Williams v.
-Smalls opinion to find more South Carolina or other state cases on this legal issue.
+Now that you have one good case, you can use the West topics assigned to the legal points of interest to find more South Carolina or other state cases on the same legal issue(s).
+In our example, the topic Automobiles, key number 289.5 is assigned to headnote number 1 in the Williams v.
+Smalls opinion.
+So, to find more South Carolina or other state cases on this legal issue, you would use the West topic and key number Automobiles key number 289.5.

 In Westlaw, you select the link for key number 289.5 under the topic Automobiles in headnote number 1 of the Williams v.
-Smalls opinion and then filter to choose your jurisdiction.
+Smalls opinion.
+This brings up a list of all the headnotes tagged with that particular topic and key number from all over the United States.
+You then filter the headnotes to choose the jurisdiction(s) you want to search.

-In Lexis, you select the link to the relevant headnote topic above the headnote addressing this issue and then filter to choose your jurisdiction.
+In Lexis, you select the link to the relevant headnote topic above the headnote addressing this issue which brings up a national list of associated headnotes.
+You then filter to choose your jurisdiction.

 See videos in the next section on Finding South Carolina Cases Using Westlaw & Lexis.